October Lawn & Garden Tips

 - Fall is the time to plant or transplant shrubs.
 Water newly transplanted shrubs thoroughly.

 - Let it Spread.
-Add vines and ground covers to your garden such as Clematis, Mondo Grass, Liriope, Creeping Raspberry and English Ivy.
+Add vines and ground covers to your gardens such as Clematis, Mondo Grass, Liriope, Creeping Raspberry and English Ivy.

 - Create Shade with Trees.
 Add some trees to your yard.
 Trees will provide shade that can reduce summer energy costs and increase your home's value.